Tomoe1821/TCS_SF_CampusConnect_CRM_PROJECT/Phase 1_Problem_Understanding_&_Industry_Analysis.md

 - Automates event registration and reminders.
 - Tracks attendance and generates participation history.
 - Provides dashboards for real-time engagement analytics.
+- Introduces smart, innovative, and gamified experiences for students.

 ---